troglobit/mini-snmpd/README.md

 Supported features:

-* SNMP version 1 and 2c
+* SNMP version 1 and 2c, v3 is on the TODO list
 * Community string authentication when using 2c or explicitely configured
 * Read-only access (writing is not supported)
 * Includes basic system info like CPU load, memory, disk and network interfaces